 - Les Cars Air France Line 2 links the Eiffel Tower via Place de l’Etoile (Arc de Triomphe) and Porte Maillot with Charles de Gaulle Airport.
 The one-way fare is €17.

 - Les Cars Air France Line 3 is a transit bus between Orly Airport (ORY) and Charles de Gaulle Airport (CDG).
 The one-way fare is €21.

 - Les Cars Air France Line 4 runs from Gare Montparnasse via Gare de Lyon to Charles de Gaulle Airport.
 The one-way fares are €17.

-Return trips are slightly cheaper than one-way tickets but in contrast to the former Les Cars Air France service, children over 4 years pay full price and groups no longer receive discounts.
+Return trips are slightly cheaper than one-way tickets and children 4 to 11 received discounts.
+Groups of four or more receive discounts if booking online.
 Tickets are not limited (or guarantee a seat) to a specific departure.